 Note: DLE was introduced before Fall 2006 but the requirement is waived for all students who entered the University prior to Fall 2006.

-If you are a Finance major and are planning on serving an internship to meet your DLE requirement or to earn credit, please be aware that you must have passed FINC311 with a C- or better BEFORE you begin the internship.
-In addition, your internship should provide you with the opportunity to employ skills and knowledge you have gained from Finance courses you have taken.
+If you are a Finance/Financial Planning major and are planning on serving an internship to meet your DLE requirement or to earn credit, please be aware that you must have passed FINC311 with a C- or better BEFORE you begin the internship.
+In addition, your internship should provide you with the opportunity to employ skills and knowledge you have gained from Finance/Financial Planning courses you have taken.
 Also you must serve a minimum of 120 hours and you must follow the steps listed below in order to earn academic credit for your internship.

 What is an internship?

 An internship is a paid or unpaid work experience that also has academic value in one’s program of study.
-Under the guidance of experienced practitioners, Finance interns apply the skills and theories learned in the classroom to real-world issues.
-By providing an opportunity to observe and participate in the practical application of theories, concepts and techniques taught in finance classes, the internship will help prepare the student for his or her chosen profession.
+Under the guidance of experienced practitioners, Finance/Financial Planning interns apply the skills and theories learned in the classroom to real-world issues.
+By providing an opportunity to observe and participate in the practical application of theories, concepts and techniques taught in Finance/Financial Planning classes, the internship will help prepare the student for his or her chosen profession.

 What are some benefits of an internship?